kongeor/chickn/README.md

 [Using chickn from cljs](https://kongeor.github.io/chicknism/) for solving the Traveling Salesman Problem.

+[Evolduo](https://github.com/kongeor/evolduo-app) is using Chickn for evolving musical phrases.

 ## Project Status

 Chickn should be considered alpha quality software.

 ## License

-Copyright © 2018-2022 Kostas Georgiadis
+Copyright © 2018-2023 Kostas Georgiadis

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.